 Realize that it’s not all about

-I remember one morning when I was really struggling to get out of bed at 3 a.m.
-That’s the time I had determined that I would wake up each morning so that I could spend time with God and then do some writing before everyone had gotten up.
+One morning I was really struggling to get out of bed at 3 a.m.
+That’s the time I set aside each morning so that I could spend time with God and do some writing before everyone got up.

-I heard a voice say “Your purpose is not about you!”
-I’m sure I looked quite comical as I scrambled out of bed with sheets and legs flying like some cartoon character.
+As I lay in bed, I heard a voice say “Your purpose is not about you!”
+I’m must have looked quite comical as I scrambled out of bed with sheets and legs flying like some cartoon character.

 Whenever you find fear threatening to hold you back remember that your purpose is not all about you.